vuepress/ecosystem/docs/plugins/shiki.md

 - Details:

-  Enable code line highlighting or not.
+  Whether enable code line highlighting.

   You can highlight specified lines of your code blocks by adding line ranges mark in your fenced code blocks.